chestercodes/chester.codes/_posts/2017-06-11-testing-filestreams.md

 }
 ```

-To test this we can setup a mock to pass in a stream to be written to.
-We can use the .Net `MemoryStream` class to store the information being written to the file.
-Once we have finished we can read the result with the `StreamReader` class.
+To test this we can setup a mock to pass in a stream to capture the information written to the file.
+We can use the .Net `MemoryStream` class to store the information and the `StreamReader` to read the result.

 ``` csharp
 var mockFileSystem = new Mock<IFileSystem>();